ogallagher/Complex-Processing-Game/README.md

 # Complex
-A soon-to-be 3D multiplayer game, written wholly in Processing
+A soon-to-be 3D multiplayer game, written in Processing

 # Development